 In Andalucia, don’t be surprised to see a party come before work.
 This is where a flamenco performer can touch a hidden part of your soul with the tap of their feet or the folkloric chants of their songs.

-This art form originated in gypsy families in Andalucia, and is now studied, practised and performed all around the world.
+Taking flamenco lessons and watching dance performances are two of the most unique things to do in Andalucia, not to mention the most popular.
+This art form originated in gypsy families in south Spain, and is now studied, practiced, and performed all around the world.
 Consisting of guitar, song and dance, is now on UNESCO’s list of Intangible World Heritage.

-You don't have to fly to America for Disney World; you can visit southern Spain and find countless exciting rides and water-filled fun there, as well.
-There's enough to keep both the young and young-at-heart occupied for days on end.
+Forget Disney World!
+Southern Spain offers countless exciting rides and water-filled fun, as well.
+There’s enough to keep both the young and young-at-heart occupied for days on end.

-The Costa del Sol offers a vast range of shopping that will rival anywhere in the world, from open-air markets to air-conditioned mega malls.
-The best shopping is to be had in Malaga, where you will find El Corte Inglés, Spain’s answer to Harrods.
-It takes only 40 minutes to get to Malaga airport to Marbella by taxi.
+From open-air markets to air-conditioned mega malls, Costa del Sol offers a vast range of shopping that will rival anywhere in the world.
+The best shopping is to be had in Malaga, one of the best places to visit in the south of Spain.
+There, you will find El Corte Inglés, Spain’s answer to Harrods.
+(It takes about 40 minutes to get from Malaga to Marbella by taxi.)

 For designer goods, you need look no further than the trendy boutiques that litter the harbor in Puerto Banus or the Avenida Ricardo Soriano in Marbella.
 If shopping is your passion, you can also make a day of it.
 Head to La Cañada Parque Comercial near Marbella where you will find over 150 shops and restaurants to select from.

 Depending on the type of action – or inaction – you are looking for, the Costa del Sol caters to all its visitors.
 You can find places where you can dance till dawn and others where a quiet cocktail while watching the sunset is all the excitement you need.